quintel/documentation/README.markdown

 The Energy Transition Model has been created by [Quintel Intelligence](http://quintel.com/).
 We are a small company with big ambitions when it comes to energy modeling.
-Our [team](http://quintel.com/team) consists of people from various diciplines who share a passion for energy.
+Our [team](http://quintel.com/team) consists of people from various disciplines who share a passion for energy.

-Please look at our [company website](http://quintel.com/) for more information.
+Please have a look at our [company website](http://quintel.com/) for more information.